 Next you’ll make the “fluffy-limey part” of the torte.

-Next pour in your lime and lemon juice…whisking well.
+- Next pour in lime and lemon juice…whisking well.

-Then add your lime zest, whisking it all together.
+- Then add lime zest, whisking it all together.
 Oh how I love lime zest, it’s so bright and pretty and packed with flavor.

-Fold the egg whites into the lime batter.
-Spoon the whipped egg whites into the lime batter and using a large spatula literally “fold” the mixtures together.
+Fold the egg whites into the lime batter using a large spatula literally “fold” the mixtures together.
 Don’t stir!
 Gently, scoop to the bottom, pull the batter up and turn over onto the egg whites, continue doing so until the egg whites are incorporated into the batter.

 Be patient, this part takes a bit of time, but resist from stirring to get it done, it doesn’t take longer than a couple of minutes and this will leave you with a lighter than air filling.

 When it’s all incorporated, pour it onto the chilled graham cracker crust.